 Sending documentation and evidence:

-To help us advise you fully it is important that our Tribunal Representative has access to all the relevant papers relating to your child’s educational needs.
+To help SENAC advise you fully it is important that our Tribunal Representative has access to all the relevant papers relating to your child’s educational needs.

-If you have a deadline for lodging a notice of appeal all relevant papers should be sent as soon as possible and no later than 7 working days before the deadline.
+If you have a deadline for lodging a notice of appeal all relevant papers should be sent to us as soon as possible and no later than 7 working days before the deadline.
 This is to allow the Tribunal Representative sufficient time to consider the documentation and the evidence and to draft the necessary paperwork for SENDIST.
 Unfortunately, we cannot guarantee support and advice if the necessary documentation is not provided by you in advance of a deadline.

 Dispute Avoidance and Resolution Service (DARS)

 Parents also have the option to try to resolve issues through DARS.
 This service provides an independent, confidential informal forum to help resolve disagreements between parents/guardians and either schools or the Education Authority.
 Whilst the service will facilitate the possible resolution of disagreements, they do not have the authority to impose outcomes.

 For further information about this service visit www.globalmediation.co.uk/DARS